karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 Why is that?
 Terraform is a more mature option, works greats with multi-cloud scenarios or even when we want to provision resources on some PaaS/SaaS services, like: provisioning resources inside an Azure DevOps organization or a RabbitMq Cluster.

-Also, Azure Bicep is relatively new, so for quite some time the only viable options to work with IaC on Azure was either Terraform or ARM templates, so a lot of companies made the choice back then and right now there is not enough benefits to ditch Terraform for Bicep.
+Also, Azure Bicep is relatively new, so for quite some time the only viable options to work with IaC on Azure were either Terraform or ARM templates, so a lot of companies made the choice back then and right now there is not enough benefits to ditch Terraform for Bicep.

 # Resources created by the bootstrap script